Learning journeys

 How learning happens

-• place and context
+• Place and cultural context

-• movement and walking
+• Reflection and dialogue

 gray and black backpack beside gray tree log and black Sony DSLR camera